 The sense of place is strong when it comes to the formulation of the Kerry Hotel Hong Kong.
 The amalgamation of its surrounding neighbourhood into the hotel is carried out flawlessly with future plans to integrate the public amenities and transportation to the hotel.
 As the current bus station soon moves below the hotel property, there are plans to turn the plotted site into a community park that overlooks the Hung Hom Pier.

 As the brand grows and matures, the name ‘Kerry Hotel’ will soon be instinctive to the people around the Hung Hom and Whampoa area.
-Kerry Hotel Hong Kong will not only be a renowned hotel but an iconic landmark and a communal point for the community.
+Kerry Hotel Hong Kong will not only be a renowned hotel but also an iconic landmark and a communal point for the community.

 And that starts by creating the right mood and vibe to give the hotel a positive head start.
 The promising beginning of course goes hand in hand with the overall design story of the hotel that has been put together by the best designers and architects in Hong Kong.
 To say that André’s work is wonderful is an understatement as what he has done is beyond just designing a hotel; he has created a place.